Build & Run OpenCL Applications on Intel® Platforms

 Develop enterprise-grade media applications and solutions for data center, cloud and network usages.
 The Intel SDK for OpenCL Applications is bundled in this studio to help you create your own media filters running on Intel Graphics Technology.

 A cross-platform API for developing media applications.
-Versions are available for Embedded Linux*, Windows*, and Open Source.
-Get complete control over the media pipeline and programmable access to the Execution Units (EUs) and other graphics processor blocks.
+Versions are available for Embedded Linux*, Windows*, and open-source platforms.
+Get complete control over the media pipeline and programmable access to the execution units (EU) and other graphics processor blocks.

 Capture and view the distribution of OpenCL program commands (kernels and memory operations) across CPUs and GPUs from Intel.